 Michelle completed her Bachelor of Science in Biology from the University of Cincinnati.
 She has been working at the university since 1995 where she specializes in surgical procedures including myocardial infarction, ischemia-reperfusion injury and transverse aortic constriction to induce cardiac hypertrophy in rodents.
-She has worked closely with the Sadayappan lab since 2017.
+She worked closely with the Sadayappan lab since 2017.
 Michelle enjoys spending time with her family, attending her sons’ athletic events, and hiking.

 Judy began her career as a Vet Tech/manager at a local animal practice.
 After working there for many years, she decided to get into animal husbandry at Cincinnati Children’s Hospital.
 From there, she moved into the research side of science, doing experiments in the lab.
 She has been in research roles now for over 15 years.
 Judy completed her Associate’s in Science and Humanities, Cum Laude, while working at the University of Cincinnati in 2021.
 Her skillsets are animal surgery, including rodent work/handling, molecular biology, cellular techniques, and lab management.
 We are excited for her to join the Sadayappan lab and become a valuable team member.
 In Judy’s free time, she enjoys camping and hiking at the Red River Gorge, working on her two Plymouth muscle cars, and taking them to car shows.